Gerald McCarthy (hurler): Senior

 Aged 18, McCarthy made his senior team debut on 26 April 1964 when he came on as a substitute for Mick McCarthy in the 1963–64 NHL semi-final against Wexford.
 McCarthy acquitted himself well in the defeat but was not included on the team for the 1964 Munster Championship.
 He lined out in a number of challenge, tournament and league games over the following two years, however, it was 1966 before he made his championship debut, coming on as a substitute in a Munster quarter-final draw with Clare.
 McCarthy remained on the starting fifteen for the rest of the campaign, while also taking over the team captaincy from Peter Doolan.
-After winning the Munster Championship title with a defeat of Waterford, he subsequently captained Cork to a first All-Ireland Championship in 12 years after a 3-09 to 1-10 defeat of Kilkenny in the 1966 All-Ireland final.
+After winning the Munster Championship title with a defeat of Waterford, he subsequently captained Cork to a first All-Ireland Championship in 12 years after a 3–09 to 1–10 defeat of Kilkenny in the 1966 All-Ireland final.
 McCarthy, who turned 21 a week later, became the youngest All-Ireland-winning Cork captain since Seán Condon in 1944 after accepting the Liam MacCarthy Cup.

 Cork endured two unsuccessful years after winning the All-Ireland title; however, McCarthy's reputation as a midfielder of merit continued to grow.
 He was widely praised in the local newspapers as Cork's Hurler of the Year in 1967.
 McCarthy added to his medal collection with a National Hurling League title after a defeat of Wexford in the 1969 final.
 After winning the Munster Championship title after a first defeat of Tipperary in 12 years, Cork were denied a clean sweep of hurling titles following a six-point defeat by Kilkenny in the 1969 All-Ireland final.
-McCarthy's third appearance in an All-Ireland final in 1970 saw him claim a second winners' medal after the 6-21 to 5-10 win over Wexford.
+McCarthy's third appearance in an All-Ireland final in 1970 saw him claim a second winners' medal after the 6–21 to 5–10 win over Wexford.
 Having earlier won a third Munster Championship medal, he ended the season with a second successive National League title after a two-point aggregate win over New York in New York.

 A six-month suspension resulted in McCarthy missing Cork's 1971–72 National League title success, however, he was reinstated to the team in time for the 1972 Munster final win iver Clare.
-For the third time in four years, Cork were presented with the possibility of making a clean sweep of all the available hurling titles, however, Cork suffered a 3-24 to 5-11 defeat by Kilkenny in the 1972 All-Ireland final, having lead by eight points at one stage in the second half.
+For the third time in four years, Cork were presented with the possibility of making a clean sweep of all the available hurling titles, however, Cork suffered a 3–24 to 5–11 defeat by Kilkenny in the 1972 All-Ireland final, having led by eight points at one stage in the second half.